 Gert Gottschalk took some nice

-at our last open house.
+at a recent open house.

-Yosemite Star Party
+Barcroft High-Altitude Star Party

 TVS has back issues of S&T and Astronomy magazines freely available.
 If you are interested in being a recipient of